 The report of eligibility should respond specifically to each of the numbered requirements below.
 The Commentary states the rationale for the requirement and identifies specific factual information that should be included in the response to the numbered item.
 (Each requirement should be stated in the report.
 It is not necessary to repeat the commentary.)
+When asked to indicate where information can be found in the institution's catalog, include the specific page number.
+When asked to indicate where information can be found on the institution's website, include the URL that links specifically to the requested information.

 The report of eligibility should be concise, no longer than thirty (30) pages, and should be accompanied by relevant supporting documents in an appendix.

-Providing the report of eligibility does not constitute a formal application for eligibility or candidacy, nor does it commit the Commission to an evaluation of the institution for affiliation.
+Providing the report of eligibility does not constitute a formal application for candidacy, nor does it commit the Commission to an evaluation of the institution for affiliation.